These fitting instructions should be followed in gallery order and not rushed.

-If the screen rubber isn't a perfect fit up to the targa panel, any slight gap can simply be filled in and the edge re-primed, or the screen rubber rebonded neatly to meet the leading edge of the targa panel.
+If the windscreen rubber isn't a perfect fit up to the targa panel, any slight gap can simply be filled in and the edge re-primed, or the screen rubber rebonded neatly to meet the leading edge of the targa panel.

 Ensure the rear window is masked in such a way as to avoid any overspray getting through the gap and onto the inside face of the window or internal trim carpeting.

-FITTING THE FULL LENGTH TADPOLE SECTION RUBBER TO THE LOWER EDGE OF THE HARDTOP:
+FITTING THE FULL LENGTH SEALING RUBBER TO THE LOWER EDGE OF THE HARDTOP:

-After painting, and subsequent drying time, the full length section of tadpole rubber can be simply pushed onto the flange, using gentle taps from a rubber mallet to ensure it's fully seated if necessary.
+After painting, and subsequent drying time, the full length section of sealing rubber can be simply pushed onto the flange, using gentle taps from a rubber mallet to ensure it's fully seated if necessary.

 REAR DECK PANEL, FINAL CHECKS BEFORE TRIMMING IN VINYL:

 Give the rear deck panel a final check before preparing to trim in vinyl to match the door tops - make sure the shape is flush to the top of the deck.
 A little time spent sanding / filling and shaping if necessary will make a really neat fitting panel.

 When covering the deck panel in vinyl, ignore the cut-out (above the side fixings) and stretch the material over to span the gap.
 The cut out is to allow the Rear Deck Panel to sit down in place properly without fouling the top of the cockpit aperture seal which is secured to the body tub in this location.
 The vinyl spanning the gap will stretch into position when the panel is fitted.